nwdaudt/far-out_seabirds/README.md

-# Migratory species strongly affect seabird biomass in seasonal assemblages off northeast Aotearoa New Zealand
+# Migratory species strongly affect seabird biomass in seasonal assemblages off northeast Aotearoa/New Zealand

-In this study, we used a mix of descriptive spatial and summary analyses, diversity curves and model-based multivariate statistics to describe assemblages of seabird species off Northland, northeast Aotearoa New Zealand.
+In this study, we used a mix of descriptive spatial and summary analyses, diversity curves and model-based multivariate statistics to describe assemblages of seabird species off Northland, northeast Aotearoa/New Zealand.

-Data were collected with the [Far Out Ocean Research Collective](https://www.farout.org.nz/).
+Data were collected by the [Far Out Ocean Research Collective](https://www.farout.org.nz/).
 The fieldwork of this study was in the rohe moana (territory) of the Māori iwi (tribe) Ngāti Kuri, who shares the custody of the data.

-Following the CARE principles and the wish from Ngāti Kuri to not release any data from their territory, the raw data won't be open access.
+Following the CARE principles and the wish from Ngāti Kuri not to release any data from their territory, the data will not be open access.
 The processing of the data and analyses code are, however, all available in this repository for transparency.

 Please contact Far Out members if you require the raw or aggregated data, and they will liaise with Ngāti Kuri.